-We know that blondes love their hair and they know how to have fun.
+We know that blondes love their hair.
 We also know that blonde is the highest maintenance colour around.
 We’ve put together our top ten tips to keep your blonde hair maintenance as simple as possible, so can spend less time on colour maintenance and more time for whatever else you would like to be doing instead of hairwork.

 01 INGREDIENTS MATTER